Nancy Cárdenas

-Nancy Cárdenas (29 May 1934 – 23 March 1994) was a Mexican actor, poet, writer and feminist.
+Nancy Cárdenas (29 May 1934 – 23 March 1994) was a Mexican actress, poet, writer and feminist.

 Education

 Born in Parras de la Fuente, Coahuila, Cárdenas earned a doctorate in Philosophy and Letters at the National Autonomous University of Mexico, studied staging, film and theater at Yale University in the United States and took courses in Polish language and culture in Łódź.